solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 -   `build()`: Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract.
 The actions should be written in solidity code and in the order they should be executed.
 Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the governor bravo's timelock for this example.
--   `validate()`: This final step is crucial for validating the post-execution state.
+-   `validate()`: This final step validates the system in its post-execution state.
 It ensures that the governor bravo's timelock is the new owner of Vault and token, the tokens were transferred to governor bravo's timelock and the token was whitelisted on the Vault contract

 ## Proposal simulation

-First of all, please remove all addresses in `Addresses.json` before running through the tutorial.
-Now it's time to proceed with execution.
-There are two options available:
+First of all, remove all addresses in `Addresses.json` before running through the tutorial.
+To proceed with execution, there are two options available:

 1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
 2. **Using `forge script`**: This is the chosen method for this tutorial.